GENERAL INFORMATION: 503-823-4000

 E. All conveyance systems shall be analyzed, designed and constructed for existing tributary offsite runoff and developed onsite runoff from the proposed project in compliance with the City's Sewer and Drainage Facilities Design Manual.
 The general goal of these standards is to convey both onsite and offsite waters in a way that meets the capacity needs of the City conveyance system, is protective of public health and safety, and that minimizes environmental impacts in the downstream receiving system.
 The Director reserves the right to determine the appropriateness of combination facilities in meeting these standards.

-F. All stormwater management facilities, source controls, and drainage systems must comply with the standards set forth in the Stormwater Management Manual and may require permit review and approval before commencement of work.
+F. All stormwater management facilities, source controls, and drainage systems must comply with the standards set forth in the Stormwater Management Manual and the Source Control Manual and may require permit review and approval before commencement of work.
 Public systems must be reviewed and approved by BES in compliance with the sizing and location standards in the Stormwater Management Manual.
-Private onsite systems must be reviewed and approved by BES for compliance with the stormwater hierarchy and other guidance specified in the Stormwater Management Manual, and may be reviewed by Bureau of Development Services for compliance with the plumbing code regulations in Section 25.01.020.
+Private onsite systems must be reviewed and approved by BES for compliance with the stormwater hierarchy and other guidance specified in the Stormwater Management Manual and the Source Control Manual, and may be reviewed by Bureau of Development Services for compliance with the plumbing code regulations in Section 25.01.020.
 Installation or modification of any stormwater system or source control, whether it involves structural changes, changes to planting schemes, or the management of drainage area in addition to what was previously approved, may require a permit from or review by the BES Chief Engineer.

 (Amended by Ordinance Nos.
-174745, 176783, 180037, 182144, 183397, 185397,186659 and 186902, effective December 26, 2014.)
-No plat, site plan, building permit, tenant improvement, public works project, or any improvement requiring a City permit will be approved unless the conditions of the plat, permit or plan approval requires installation of permanent stormwater management facilities and source controls designed according to standards or guidelines established by the Director and as specified in the Stormwater Management Manual.
+174745, 176783, 180037, 182144, 183397, 185397, 186659, 186902 and 187904, effective August 19, 2016.)
+No plat, site plan, building permit, tenant improvement, public works project, or any improvement requiring a City permit will be approved unless the conditions of the plat, permit or plan approval requires installation of permanent stormwater management facilities and source controls designed according to standards or guidelines established by the Director and as specified in the Stormwater Management Manual and the Source Control Manual.

 A. Applicability.
-All development and redevelopment sites with the following triggers must comply with the standards of the Stormwater Management Manual:
+All development and redevelopment sites with any of the following triggers must comply with the standards of the Stormwater Management Manual and the Source Control Manual to the extent each applies under its respective terms:

 1. Creation of any new impervious area.
 Sites with 500 square feet or more of impervious area must be managed for pollution reduction, quantity or flow control requirements as spelled out in this Section; or

-2. Modification to or construction of new areas with pollution generating activities of concern as identified in the Stormwater Management Manual.
+2. Modification to or construction of new areas with pollution generating activities of concern as identified by rule.
 These areas must be constructed with applicable onsite controls; or

 3. New connections or new drainage areas routed into the City’s sewer or drainage system under a City permit.
-These connections most often are generated from decommissioning of private, onsite drainage or groundwater related systems.
+These connections most often are generated from decommissioning of private, onsite drainage or groundwater related systems; or

-4. Temporary structures are exempt from pollution reduction and flow control requirements, except for specific instances called out in the Stormwater Management Manual.
+4. Temporary structures are exempt from pollution reduction and flow control requirements, except for in specific instances identified by rule.

 B. Exemptions.
 The requirements of this Chapter for stormwater management do not apply to: